 Since 2007 the ECL Patient Support Working Group (PSWG) connects cancer care experts who work together on topics such as access to insurance and financial services, return to work, caregiver support, cancer rehabilitation and palliative care.
 PSWG members share best practices, develop guidelines and other information sources to raise awareness and improve quality of care, and seek to empower the patient voice in national and European policy-making.

-In 2019, the PSWG welcomed a number of new members – adding expertise and multi-disciplinarity to the Group.
-In a diverse group such as the PSWG, it is always necessary to take national contexts and cultural backgrounds into account.
-Nevertheless, the well-being of patients has no borders.
-Thus, identifying common solutions and learning from national best practices is the way forward.
+In a diverse group such as the PSWG, it is necessary to take the national context and cultural differences into account., Nevertheless, health and well-being of patients knows no borders and finding common solutions and learning from the best practice is the way to move forward.

 Chair, ECL Patient Support Working Group